simonov41coder/avagen/README.md

 ![Avagen](https://img.shields.io/badge/Avagen-v1.0.0-blue)

 **Avagen** is a Go library to generate deterministic, symmetrical avatar images from strings.
-It's ideal for profile pictures or identicons.
+It's ideal for profile pictures like identicons.

 ## Features